thakk/biobase/README.md

 - methylKit (built from basic):
   - R + Bioconductor
   - methylkit
+- samtools (built from Alpine Linux 3.10.3)
+  - Note, automated Singularity Hub build does not seem to work correctly as this recipe uses multistage build to minimize container size

 ## Availability

-Basic tools container is available at Singularity hub: shub://thakk/bioinformatics
+Basic tools container is available at Singularity hub: shub://thakk/biobase